MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- use RTMP distribution (not supported by signed cookie)
 		- Signed URLs are used to restrict access to files in CloudFront edge caches; it cannot prevent users from fetching files directly through S3 URLs
 	- if you need to restrict access so that users cannot view the files directly by using the S3 URLs, you can create **origin access identity (OAI)** and associate it with the distribution
+- versioning
+  - control the versions of files that are served from your distribution
+  - enables you to control which file a request returns even when the user has a version cached either locally or behind a corporate caching proxy
+    - If you invalidate the file instead of using versioned files, the user might continue to see the old version until it expires from those caches
+  - CloudFront access logs include the names of your files, so versioning makes it easier to analyze the results of file changes
+  - provides a way to serve different versions of files to different users
+  - less expensive: You still have to pay for CloudFront to transfer new versions of your files to edge locations, but you don't have to pay for invalidating files

 ### WAF: Web Application Firewall
 - monitor **HTTP** and **HTTPS** requests